Billify-VOF/billify-prototype/docs/README.md

 This central knowledge base serves as your comprehensive guide to understanding, using, and contributing to our cash flow management system.
 Whether you're a developer looking to contribute code, an integrator wanting to connect with our APIs, or a team member seeking to understand our system architecture, you'll find the information you need here.

-## Project Goals
+## Project goals

-### Core Objectives
+### Core objectives
-- **User-Centric Design**: Easy to use and understand, with minimal technical jargon
+- **User-centric design**: Easy to use and understand, with minimal technical jargon
-- **Visual Communication**: Clean, modern interface with intuitive data visualization
+- **Visual communication**: Clean, modern interface with intuitive data visualization
-- **Real-Time Insights**: Live cash flow dashboard with current financial position
+- **Real-time insights**: Live cash flow dashboard with current financial position
-- **Seamless Integration**: Simple connection with financial software and banking services
+- **Seamless integration**: Simple connection with financial software and banking services
-- **Centralized Platform**: Single source of truth for all financial data
+- **Centralized platform**: Single source of truth for all financial data
-- **Smart Forecasting**: Predictive cash flow analysis and payment notifications
+- **Smart forecasting**: Predictive cash flow analysis and payment notifications

-### Out of Scope
+### Out of scope
 - Complete accounting software replacement
 - Advanced financial reporting and tax preparation
 - Complex VAT management